Trollope ploy: Manipulation of casual observers

-Examples of use
+Use in the Cuban Missile Crisis

 The term is sometimes used to denote President John F. Kennedy's response to Soviet Chairman Khrushchev's offers during the final days of the Cuban Missile Crisis.
-On October 26, 1962, Kennedy received an offer from Khrushchev in which Khrushchev offered to remove Soviet missiles from Cuba in return for a pledge from the U.S. not to invade the island.
-The next morning, another offer was received, this one made publicly (the first one was private), conditioning removal of the missiles from Cuba on the removal of NATO nuclear missiles in Turkey.
-After much discussion with his advisers (and particularly at the urging of adviser McGeorge Bundy and brother Robert Kennedy), Kennedy accepted Khrushchev's first offer while just barely acknowledging the receipt of the second one.
+On October 26, 1962, Kennedy received a private letter from Khrushchev in which Khrushchev offered to remove Soviet missiles from Cuba in return for a pledge from the U.S. not to invade the island.
+The next morning, Khrushchev made a public offer on Moscow radio, conditioning removal of the missiles from Cuba on the removal of NATO nuclear missiles in Turkey.
+After much discussion with his advisers (and particularly at the urging of adviser McGeorge Bundy and brother Robert Kennedy), Kennedy publicized Khrushchev's first offer and accepted it, while just barely acknowledging the receipt of the second one.
 (This was the Trollope ploy component.)
-Behind the scenes, however, Kennedy communicated to Khrushchev a promise to remove the Turkish missiles soon after the peaceful resolution of the crisis.
-The combination of offers worked, and Khrushchev, eager to end a crisis that threatened to get out of control, backed down.
+Behind the scenes, however, Kennedy explained to Khrushchev that he is willing to remove the missiles from Turkey, but could not do it publicly or during the crisis, out of concern over domestic opinion and possible feelings of betrayal from NATO allies.
+Instead, Kennedy promised to remove the Turkish missiles in "four or five months".
+Khrushchev agreed to this arrangement.
+The nature of the deal was not revealed to the public until the 1980s.